fweiss/yocto-rpi-vm/README.md

 When the process is successful, you should see a message like "Finished write of image raspberrypi0".

+## Access the RPI via ssh over USB
+After inserting the SD card into the Raspberry Pi Zero W and booting, you should be able to get a remote shell.

+Connect a USB cable between your desktop or laptop and the Raspberry Pi Zero W.

+On Mac/Linux, start the remote shell with this command:

+``ssh root@raspberrypi0-wifi.local``

+On Windows, start the remote shell with this command:

+``putty root@raspberrypi0-wifi.local``

+You can of course also use the other related ssh commands to perform file copy and remote exec.
+On Mac, there's even a way to mount a remote directory over ssh.
+This can be very handy when you have an RPI application that you are developing.
+You can edit the application with an IDE and SCM using the full resources of your desktop or laptop.

 ## Debugging the image
 Debugging the image on Raspberry Pi Zero/Zero W: